Renddslow/mattmcelwee.com/content/sourcebooks/church-money.md

 ---
-title: 'Church and the Money: A Sourcebook'
+title: 'The Church and Money: A Sourcebook'
 originalAuthor: Matt McElwee
 metaKnowledge:
   accuracy: ''